 And even though he didn't sing it, the episode also gave us one of the show's Crowning Moments of Everything in "Lisa, It's Your Birthday".
 He apparently didn't do the singing parts because Sony would not allow him to, though another story floating around is that Michael wanted to prank his family with the sound-alike singer (Kipp Lennon).

-Cult Of Personality: After the huge success of Thriller, much of Jackson's subsequent career was spent building up one, portraying himself as an eccentric yet pure-hearted humanitarian and the greatest entertainer in the world.
-This worked on a lot of people, as seen in the Vocal Minority of his fans, whom along with his estate, family, and certain collaborators continue to encourage and maintain it.
+Cult of Personality: After the huge success of Thriller, much of Jackson's subsequent career was spent building up one (initially with help from the media), portraying himself as an eccentric yet pure-hearted humanitarian and the greatest entertainer in the world.
+The Vocal Minority of his fans, along with his estate, family, and certain collaborators, continue to encourage and maintain it.

-Cute Kitten: On the extended Thriller CD cover, Jackson is holding a tiger cub.
+Cute Kitten: On the 25th anniversary edition of Thriller's cover, Jackson is holding a tiger cub.

 Dolled-Up Installment: The "This Is It" song that was released at the same time as the This Is It movie.
 It was originally recorded in 1983 under the title "I Never Heard" and it was chosen because it happened to have the phrase "This is it" opening each verse.